-The handset, however, after 40 minutes of extensive use started to become mildly warm but since it did not get uncomfortably hot so another 30 minutes of extensive usage were good to go.
+The handset, however, after 40 minutes of extensive use started to become mildly warm but since it did not get uncomfortably hot, so another 30 minutes of extensive usage was good to go.

 Though Snapdragon 636 in the Nokia 6.1 Plus is known for controlled battery consumption, we noticed that the phone ate up more battery than expected